CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/infopanel.md

 \* Time signature is a common setting for all song tracks.
 It does not affect the talk track.

-\* If you want to change the time signature in the middle of a song, add a time signature from the ruler in piano roll .
+\* If you want to change the time signature in the middle of a song, add a time signature from the ruler in piano roll.

 ![time signature](images/infopanel_4.png)